 -

-If you wake up with low-back tightness, check your hip position first: try a small knee pillow on your side or a thin under-knee support on your back before blaming firmness.
+If you wake with low-back tightness, check hip position first: try a knee pillow on your side or thin under-knee support on your back.

 -

-For guest rooms, set expectations by pre-making the bed a day early; it helps the surface air out and stabilizes the “new mattress” feel before anyone sleeps on it.
+For a guest room, make the bed a day early so the surface can air out and stabilize before someone sleeps on it.

 FAQs